 What Is The Best Location To Set My Farm?

 A good farming spot should allow your birds enough room outside of their coop to roam freely while also being a safe distance from predators who may kill them.
 The ground you choose should be mostly slopped, so that way it’s easier for water and feeders to slide down, especially if they’re too heavy when filled with food or liquids.
 To help from prey try an automatic chicken door.

 How Do I Market My Product?

-To avoid having your chickens just sit around waiting for customers without any incentive, learn the most sought after ways on how you can get more out of each batch of chicks that are grown which includes:
+To avoid having your chickens just sit around waiting for customers without any incentive, learn the most sought after ways on how you can get more out of each batch of chicks that are grown which include:

 - Selling chicks by the dozen instead of individually, like most farmers.